ojw92/NLP-VOC/README.md

     * Word2Vec
     * CART
     * Random forest
-    * ... and much more!
+    * ... and much more

-This will mainly serve as a backup folder for my ongoing projects and notes I will be taking from learning new skills related to NLP.
-More updates to come.

 If there are any questions or suggestions for improving this repository, please do not hesitate to contact me at joh15@illinois.edu.